JohnErbaugh/editing-github_demo/0304-in_class_exercise.md

 March 4th, 2015
 ## Modifiers: Limiting Words:

-1. Lasers destroy the target, leaving the surrounding healthy tissue intact.
+1. Lasers destroy only the target, leaving the surrounding healthy tissue intact.
-2. The turtle makes progress when it sticks its neck out.
+2. The turtle makes progress only when it sticks its neck out.

 ## Modifiers: Phrases and Clauses: